sveltia/sveltia-cms/README.md

 ### Better performance

 - Built completely from scratch with Svelte rather than forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with any framework.
-- Using the GraphQL API for GitHub by default to quickly fetch contents at once, so that entries and media can be listed and searched instantly.
+- Using the GraphQL API for GitHub to quickly fetch contents at once, so that entries and media can be listed and searched instantly.
 This avoids the slowness and potential API rate limit violations caused by hundreds of requests with relation widgets[^14].
 - Saving entries and media is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Caching Git files locally to further speed up startup and reduce bandwidth.
 - Small footprint: less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
 And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).